Key Guidelines For A Smooth Upgrade To AEM 6.5

 - User nodes compatibility

-Make a list of AEM Upgrade Scope and Requirements
+Make a list of Scope and Requirements when you Upgrade to AEM 6.5

 AEM process should be planned well before having complex custom applications installed.
 Detailed analysis of each step should be done, and key deliverables should be defined.